BxCppDev/Bayeux/source/bxbrio/README.txt

 (http://lpccaen.in2p3.fr).
-It provides some writer/reader classes that enable  to store/load  arbitrary serializable  objects  using portable binary (or text) archives from the Boost/Serialization system and ROOT files and  trees as  storage media.
-At  loading, serialized  data can then  be  accessed non-sequentially  thanks  to  the  ROOT I/O  system (TTree/TFile).
+It provides some writer/reader classes that enable  to store/load  arbitrary serializable  objects  using portable binary (or text) archives from the Boost/Serialization system and ROOT files  (TFile)  and  trees  (TTree)  as storage  media.
+At  loading, serialized data  can then be  accessed non-sequentially thanks  to the ROOT  I/O system.
 Files may  contains several  'stores'  of archived data.
 Each store can contains a set  of data of the same type or data from mixed types.

 brio depends on the datatools and ROOT libraries.